wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     ```

 7. Add another execution for the **Retire** event under the **DEPRECATED** state.
-   This will delete the model associated with the API in the ASE once the API is retired.
+   This will delete the model associated with the API in the ASE when the API is retired.
     ```
     <execution forEvent="Retire"
         class="org.wso2.carbon.apimgt.securityenforcer.executors.PingAIExecutor">